 SECTION 11.
 NOTICE OF MEETINGS

-Notice to the public and to Directors of all meetings shall be made in accordance with the North Carolina Open Meetings Law, N.C.
+Notice to the public and to directors of all meetings shall be made in accordance with the North Carolina Open Meetings Law, N.C.
 Gen. Stat. § 143-318.9 et seq.
 The Board of Directors may adopt special notice procedures, as it deems necessary, subject to the requirements of the North Carolina Open Meetings Law.

 SECTION 12.
 WAIVER OF NOTICE

-Any Director may waive notice of any meeting before or after the date and time stated in the notice.
+Any director may waive notice of any meeting before or after the date and time stated in the notice.
 The waiver shall be in writing, signed by the director entitled to the notice and filed with the minutes or corporate records.
-A director’s attendance at or participation in a meeting waives any required notice to him or her unless the Director at the beginning of the meeting, or promptly upon arrival, objects to holding the meeting or to transacting business at the meeting and does not thereafter vote for or asset to action taken at the meeting.
+A director’s attendance at or participation in a meeting waives any required notice to him or her unless the director at the beginning of the meeting, or promptly upon arrival, objects to holding the meeting or to transacting business at the meeting and does not thereafter vote for or asset to action taken at the meeting.

 SECTION 13.
 QUORUM FOR MEETINGS